brson/wasm-opt-rs/notes.md

 then outputs the modified source to `OUT_DIR`.
 We then build our modified `wasm-opt.cpp`.

-The obvious alternative would be to carry a patch on a fork of Binaryen that makes that change and commits it to git.
-We needed to be able to build `wasm-opt` normally though for testing, and preferred not to maintain a fork, so preferred this little dynamic rewrite.

 The [full source] of the Rust `main.rs` is simple, though ugly, just a bunch of raw FFI.
 It is small and interesting enough that I'll just